 Why This Matters

-The justice system treats convictions as discrete events; real life doesn’t.
+The justice system treats convictions as discrete events.
+Real life doesn’t.

 Collateral consequences are how punishment quietly continues without judges, without juries, and without any meaningful review.
 If we’re serious about fairness, due process, and rehabilitation, then people must be allowed to make informed decisions about their cases.